-- 3 Clean the temporary volume's contents using an appropriate utility such as fsck for non-VxVM file systems and log replay for databases.
-Because VxVM calls VxFS and places VxFS file systems in a constant state immediately before taking a snapshot, it is not usually necessary to run fsck on a VxFS file system on the temporary volume.
-If a VxFS file system contains a database, it will still be necessary to perform database log replay. - 4 To backup the data in the snapshot, use an appropriate utility or operating system command to copy the contents of the snapshot to tape, or to some other backup medium. - 5 You now have the following options:
+- To backup the data in the snapshot, use an appropriate utility or operating system command to copy the contents of the snapshot to tape, or to some other backup medium. - 5 You now have the following options:

 - Refresh the contents of the snapshot.
 This creates a new point-in-time image of the original volume ready for another backup.
 If synchronization was already in progress on the snapshot, this operation may result in large portions of the snapshot having to be resynchronized.
-See "Refreshing an instant space-optimized snapshot" on page 412. - Reattach some or all of the plexes of the snapshot volume with the original volume.
-See "Reattaching an instant full-sized or plex break-off snapshot"
+See "Refreshing an instant space-optimized snapshot" on page 411. - Reattach some or all of the plexes of the snapshot volume with the original volume.
+See "Reattaching an instant full-sized or plex break-off snapshot" on page 411. - Restore the contents of the original volume from the snapshot volume.

-See "Reattaching an instant full-sized or plex break-off snapshot" on page 412.

-- Restore the contents of the original volume from the snapshot volume.
 You can choose whether none, a subset, or all of the plexes of the snapshot volume are returned to the original volume as a result of the operation.
-See "Restoring a volume from an instant space-optimized snapshot" on page 414. - Dissociate the snapshot volume entirely from the original volume.
+See "Restoring a volume from an instant space-optimized snapshot" on page 413. - Dissociate the snapshot volume entirely from the original volume.
 This may be useful if you want to use the copy for other purposes such as testing or report generation.
 If desired, you can delete the dissociated volume.
-See "Dissociating an instant snapshot" on page 414. - If the snapshot is part of a snapshot hierarchy, you can also choose to split this hierarchy from its parent volumes.
-See "Splitting an instant snapshot hierarchy" on page 415.
+See "Dissociating an instant snapshot" on page 413. - If the snapshot is part of a snapshot hierarchy, you can also choose to split this hierarchy from its parent volumes.
+See "Splitting an instant snapshot hierarchy" on page 414.